giantswarm/gitops-template/docs/repo_structure.md

 If more granular encryption scenario is needed, user MAY choose to enrich either one them with additional private keys.
 In such case user is also REQUIRED to update the `.sops.yaml` file with the respective encryption rules.
 Let's consider a simple example of such scenario.
-Imagine user decides to provide encryption for the `demo-gitops` organization secrets with a separate key-pair, and then also to keep both `app1` and `app2` Apps secured with their own individual key-pairs.
+Imagine a user decides to provide encryption for the `demo-gitops` organization secrets with a separate key-pair, and then also to keep both `app1` and `app2` Apps secured with their own individual key-pairs.
 The resultant configuration may look like the one presented below.